watch-connectivity/react-native-watch-connectivity/README.md

 ## Demo

-The featured screenshot is from the demo app.
-To get the demo app going:
+The featured screenshot is from the example app.
+To run the example:

 ```
 git clone https://github.com/mtford90/react-native-watch-connectivity.git
 cd react-native-watch-connectivity
 npm install
-open ios/rnwatch.xcodeproj
+open example/ios/rnwatch.xcodeproj
 ```

 And then run the app!